All Episodes

 All right, so Alvin Bragg is expected to speak.

-He did use something that had never been used before, and and that is his convoluted, made up, novel legal theory because the statute of limitations had run out on what would have been a misdemeanor charge, but as a means of overcoming the statute of limitations problem that was very real.
+He did use something that had never been used before, and that is this convoluted, made-up, novel legal theory because the statute of limitations had run out on what would have been a misdemeanor charge, but as a means of overcoming the statute of limitations problem that was very real.

 They tried to marry it to an FEC complaint.

-When I interviewed the former head of the FEC, the FEC said, nope, that's not a violation of law in any way, shape, matter, or form, meaning campaign law.
+When I interviewed the former head of the FEC, the FEC said, no, that's not a violation of law in any way, shape, matter, or form, meaning campaign law.

-So it's about it's everything that we thought this was.
+So it's about, it's everything that we thought this was: 34 felony counts.

-It's all regarding payments to Stormy Daniels, Karen McDougall, and it's just one account after another, probably one payment after another, uh, and conspiracy in connection with the hush money.
+It's all regarding payments to Stormy Daniels, Karen McDougal, and it's just one account after another, probably one payment after another, and conspiracy in connection with the hush money.

-By the way, NDAs happen every single day.
+By the way, NDAs happen every single day, non-disclosure agreements.

-So I just um let me let me go back and let me remind you what Alvin Bragg promised the people of New York City he would do if he became the Manhattan District attorney.
+So I just, let me go back and let me remind you what Alvin Bragg promised the people of New York City he would do if he became the Manhattan District Attorney.

 This is what he said.